 § For students below the average range, educational accommodations are mandated at the federal and state levels.
 Twenty cents of every education dollar funds special education.
 See the Individuals with Disabilities Education Improvement Act (IDEA) http://idea.ed.gov/ and the U.S. Department of Education Budget www.ed.gov/about/overview/budget/news.html?exp=0

-§ For students with intellectual abilities above the average range and into the extreme end of the intellectual continuum, there is no federal mandate for educational accommodations and no federal funds budgeted.
+§ For students with intellectual abilities above the average range and into the extreme end of the intellectual continuum, there is no federal mandate for educational accommodations and only a fraction of a penny of every federal education dollar funds gifted education.
 States and districts that do provide educational accommodations for gifted students seldom recognize the wide spectrum of abilities within the various standard deviations.
 See State Gifted Education Policies: www.DavidsonGifted.org/DB/, click on the map and select a state.
 Also, the U.S. Department of Education Budget can be found at www.ed.gov/about/overview/budget/news.html?exp=0

 for Talent Development